Deploy a Matrix Server

 2. Check Synapse is running.
 If Synapse crashed or is restarting, Element has nothing to connect to.
 Run docker ps and docker logs synapse --tail 20.

 3. Check CORS.
 Cloudflare tunnels handle CORS headers automatically.
-If you have added any custom headers in Cloudflare, ensure they are not interfering.
+If you have added any custom headers in Cloudflare, confirm they are not interfering.

 Federation Test Fails